Kilograpp/UITableView-Cache/README.md

 ## Introduction

-`UITableView+Cache` is a light `UITableView` category that purges UITableView scroll-lag that occurs on a new cell instantiation during scroll.
+`UITableView+Cache` is a light `UITableView` category that purges scroll-lag that occurs on a new cell instantiation during scroll.
 It makes UITableView instantiate and cache cells before cellForRow:atIndexPath: call.
 It also provides simple interface very similar to existing registerClass/registerNib one.

 ## Installation